 We continue to monitor the development and impact of the coronavirus and actively seek out health and safety guidance.
 If we can proceed with our plans safely, we hope that we can open the call for proposals and registration in September 2020.

 As done at past No Time to Wait conferences, we are offering travel grants to potential attendees that may need support.
 Thanks in particular to AV Preservation by reto.ch, for sponsoring these travel grants.
-We will announce the application process later this year.
+We will announce the application process at proper time.

 The organizers of No Time to Wait strive to sustain this conference as a free registration event through efficient and transparent budgeting and via the generosity of our hosts and sponsors.
 The sponsors of No Time to Wait help make the discussions, presentations, and momentum of the No Time to Wait event possible and enable the event to maintain a high level of accessibility and involvement.
 Sponsors shall be acknowledged via the symposium's website, printed programs, and presence at the symposium.
 Sponsors may indicate that their contribution is allocated to a specific need, such as funding travel stipends, hosting a reception, or supporting live streaming.
 To discuss or inquire regarding sponsorship opportunities please please contact us.